hal/site/content/development/architecture.md

 ---
 title: "Architecture"
 date: 2018-03-08T16:30:01+01:00
 description: "Describes the basic architecture of the console.
-Lists the used frameworks and libraries and gives some background information about the choices made."
+Lists the used frameworks and libraries and gives background information about the choices made."
 icon: "/img/building.png"
+toc: true
 weight: 20
 ---
+HAL is a client side RIA without server side dependencies.
+It is a GWT application - which means it's written almost completely in Java.
+GWT is used to transpile the Java code into a bunch of JavaScript, HTML and CSS files.
+HAL uses some external JavaScript libraries as well.
+These dependencies are managed using [bower](https://bower.io/) which is in turn integrated into the Maven build using the [`maven-frontend-plugin`](https://github.com/eirslett/frontend-maven-plugin).
+Take a look at the [`bower.json`](https://github.com/hal/hal.next/blob/develop/app/bower.json) too see all JavaScript dependencies.

+We use the [model view presenter](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93presenter) pattern and [GWTP](https://dev.arcbees.com/gwtp/) for its implementation.
+The main business logic resides in presenters like the [`DataSourcePresenter`](https://github.com/hal/hal.next/blob/develop/app/src/main/java/org/jboss/hal/client/configuration/subsystem/datasource/DataSourcePresenter.java).
+Presenters are responsible for holding state and talk to the management endpoint.
+The views are used to hold all UI related code.
+They leverage the [PatternFly](https://www.patternfly.org/) components and are implemented using [Elemento](https://github.com/hal/elemento).
+Views register event handlers for user interaction and interact with the presenters.
+The model in this scenario are usually instances of [`ModelNode`](https://github.com/hal/hal.next/blob/develop/dmr/src/main/java/org/jboss/hal/dmr/ModelNode.java) which are the result of DMR operations.
+They're passed around between the presenters and views.

+For more details about the different parts of the console and how they work together see [building blocks]({{< relref "development/building-blocks.md" >}}).

+# Technical Stack

-The HAL management console is a client side RIA which uses the following technical stack:
+In a nutshell the console uses the following technical stack:

 - Java 8
 - [GWT](http://www.gwtproject.org/)